axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/checkbox/README.md

 ### label

 The string-valued `label` provides the label text.
-HTML markup is not permitted as value.
 When no label is set and the component has no children, no &lt;label&gt; will be rendered for reasons of semantic HTML.

+HTML markup is permitted as value, subject to being single-rooted (see below).
+Such `label` values must respect the [specification](https://html.spec.whatwg.org/multipage/syntax.html#syntax-attributes).

 A label value can also be specified via the component's children.
 Note that such HTML child content must be single-rooted, and that `<label>` is not a permissible child root (to prevent improper nesting with the element-provided `<label>`).
+The component wraps its children in `<axa-text>` for styling.

+_Note: The use of component children for label specification is discouraged for technical reasons.
+We recommend `styled` HTML labels instead._

+### styled

+The Boolean attribute `styled`, when used in conjunction with HTML-valued `label`, ensures that the styling of such labels matches `<axa-text>` styling.

 ### variant